ArtsHERE

 Above: Multimedia artist and scholar Kaylynn Sullivan Twotrees (left) and musician Mikahely (right) at the historic Clemmons Farm.

-Clemmons Family Farm is one of 112 recipients of an ArtsHERE grant in 2024, selected from a nationwide pool of 4000 organizations who applied.
-As a new pilot program from the National Endowment for the Arts, ArtsHERE aims to strengthen organizations’ capacity for community engagement and boost arts participation for underserved groups and communities across the country.
+Clemmons Family Farm is one of 112 recipients of an ArtsHERE grant in 2024, selected from a nationwide pool of 4000 organizations who applied for the opportunity.
+An initiative of the National Endowment for the Arts in partnership with South Arts and in collaboration with the other five Regional Arts Councils, ArtsHERE aims to strengthen organizations’ capacity for community engagement and boost arts participation for underserved groups and communities across the country.

 |